 It offers hypnotic views of snow-capped mountains such as Everest, Lhotse, Nuptse, and other impressive peaks.
-The 23 days treks allow you to explore the Everest Base Camp and Kalapathar and get a chance for both trekking and climbing experience in a single excursion.
+In addition, the 23 days treks allow you to explore the Everest Base Camp and Kalapathar and get a chance for both trekking and climbing experience in a single excursion.

 Our island peak climbing itinerary via Everest Base Camp maintains proper acclimatization at the appropriate places.
-The Island peak EBC trek can reach in all seasons.
+The Island peak EBC trek can reach all seasons.
 But it is mainly more impressive during the spring or autumn.
 Moreover, warm hospitality and remarkable scenery make it a must-do for thrill seekers worldwide.
-However, many climbers prefer to choose the autumn season due to the island peak permit cost variable.
+However, many climbers prefer the autumn season due to the island peak permit cost variable.